Foster to Adopt in the Yukon: Permanency Options for Children in Care

 First Nations Authority in Permanency Decisions

-This means that a foster parent seeking to adopt a KDFN child cannot simply pursue adoption through HSS without the First Nation's involvement and, in some cases, approval.
-The First Nation may advocate for a permanency option that keeps the child within their community — customary care, kinship guardianship, or adoption by a First Nations family — over adoption by a non-Indigenous foster family.
+For a KDFN child, a foster parent seeking to adopt should engage KDFN and HSS under the applicable agreement.
+The First Nation may advocate for a permanency option that keeps the child within their community — customary care, kinship guardianship, or adoption by a First Nations family — and the proposal should be considered with the child's best interests and cultural connections in view.

 This is not an obstacle to permanent care by committed non-Indigenous foster parents.
 It is a reality that requires genuine engagement, respect for First Nations authority, and willingness to participate in a process that includes voices the Canadian adoption system has historically ignored.